ICJIA/scaffold-2025/README.md

 # Web Project Scaffolder

-A CLI tool for quickly scaffolding simple web projects.
+A CLI tool to quickly generated a basic web project.
 Built with Node.js and includes logging, backup, andenhanced security features.

 ## Features